betteriot/betteriot-principles/README.md

 ### ?.
 The vendor MUST make clear to users how the collected data is used.

-Assessment: The vendor submits links to public documentation explaining how the collected data is used.
+Assessment: The vendor submits links to its GDPR compliant privacy policy explaining how the collected data is used.

 Example: TODO